Containing navigational information for the ports of Harwich and Felixstow and the River's Stour and Orwell plus surrounding area's.

 River Ore entrance details

-BYC had 9 boats attend this year's Calais Rally, retaining the Narrow Sea's Trophy.
+An excellent turnout by BYC with 15 members boats attending this year's Calais Rally (6 more than in 2017), retaining the Narrow Sea's Trophy.

 National Coastwatch, who have stations at both Southend & Holehaven and keep a physical lookout, have their own dedicated VHF CH 65 for contact with marriners and for current weather information / safety detail or local information.
 Call sign “Southend Coastwatch” or “Holehaven Coastwatch”.